15 HVAC Money Saving Tips

-Keeps at least 18” away from all sides, except the service panel side, which needs at least 36” to access for servicing.
+Keeps outside plant growth at least 18” away from all sides, except the service panel side, which needs at least 36” to access for servicing.

-Keep animals from “relieving” themselves on the condenser (outdoor unit), the urine corrode the coils
+Keep animals from “relieving” themselves on the condenser (outdoor unit) because the urine can corrode the coils.

-Do not block with furniture! this causes restriction of the airflow (not enough air getting back to the evaporator coils); it will cause the coil to freeze up and will eventually cause premature death to the compressor.
+Do not block return air vents with furniture.
+This causes restriction of the airflow, which causes not enough air to get back to the evaporator coils.
+This can also cause the coil to freeze up and will eventually cause premature compressor failure.

-Do not store items such as garden hoses, paint cans and tools on them. keep drier vents pointed away from the unit, lint buildup and dirt will restrict the coil and cause premature death to the compressor.
+Do not store items such as garden hoses, paint cans, and tools on your condenser unit.
+Keep dryer vents pointed away from the unit because lint buildup and dirt will restrict the coil and cause premature compressor failure.

-Properly maintain the central heating and air conditioning system, it is the most expensive piece of equipment in the home, if it is maintained properly it will last its life expectancy (8-15 years), it will operate at peak efficiency, prolong the life of the system and help prevent breakdowns and more expensive/extensive HVAC repairs.
-Have the annual maintenance done as the manufacturers require, (2) times annually, if not, a minimum of (1) time annually.
+Properly maintain the central heating and air conditioning system.
+It is, after all, the most expensive piece of equipment in your home.
+If it is maintained properly, it will operate at peak efficiency, prolong the life of the system to a life expectancy of 8-15 years, and help prevent breakdowns and more expensive/extensive HVAC repairs.
+Have annual maintenance performed as the manufacturers require, (2) times annually, if not, a minimum of (1) time annually.

-Set your thermostat at 78 degrees f or higher. each degree setting below 78 degrees F will increase your energy consumption by approximately 8%.
+Set your thermostat to 78 degrees.
+For each degree setting below 78 degrees Fahrenheit will decrease your energy consumption by approximately 8%.

-Use bath, kitchen and other ventilating fans wisely/sparingly when the air conditioner is operating.
+Use bath, kitchen, and other ventilating fans wisely/sparingly when the air conditioner is operating.
 Turn these fans off as soon as they are no longer needed.
-In about (1) one hour, these fans can pull out a house-full of cooled or warmed air.
+In about one hour, these fans can pull out a house full of cooled or warmed air.
 They can also pull dangerous furnace combustion gasses into the house in some situations.

 Have the refrigerant charge (freon) checked.
 The circulating fluid in your air conditioner is a special refrigerant gas that is put in when the system is installed.
 If the system is overcharged or undercharged, it will not work properly and cause strain and damage to the system.